Jaffa/amazon-music/DEVELOPMENT.md

 The JSON calls themselves are to various HTTP endpoints and in addition to HTTP headers including the CSRF tokens, include an `X-Amz-Target` header.
 This looks like a fully-qualified Java class name, corresponding to the target action.

+Changes to `AmazonMusic` must be tested in both Python 2 and Python 3.

 Known Endpoints
 ---------------